a-castellano/karavomarangos/README.md

 - **README generation** — produce a README (or similar docs) alongside each rendered image so each image is self-documented.

-_Future:_ rendering of GitLab CI configuration (e.g. `.gitlab-ci.yml`) for Limani may be added later.

 ---

 ## Use cases